apache/beam/beam-site/documentation/io/testing.md

 </table>

-There is also a set of Maven properties which are useful when invoking PerfKit.
+There is also a set of Maven properties which are useful when invoking PerfKit Benchmarker.
 These properties are configured in the I/O parent pom, and some are only available when the io-it-suite profile is active in Maven.

 #### Small Scale and Large Scale Integration Tests {#small-scale-and-large-scale-integration-tests}